Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Business owners who want to manage payroll themselves must become familiar with the terminology, options, and basics of running payroll, as well as some payroll-related laws to help avoid making costly payroll mistakes.
 So, while you can certainly figure out the process, doing payroll yourself can be difficult.

-In the event of a payroll mistake, the consequences can be costly.
-Even if these errors are caught before submission, they can still cause countless hours of reprocessing employee paychecks and tax returns.
+The consequences of a payroll mistake can be costly.
+Even if these errors are caught before submission, they can still require countless hours of reprocessing employee paychecks and tax returns.

 Unpaid taxes or wages can result in hefty penalties, and mistakes in employee paychecks can result in additional penalties in certain jurisdictions while eroding worker morale and harming your business reputation.
-Understanding the ripple effect that payroll inaccuracies can have on a business, today's leading payroll processing companies, such as Paychex, have developed tools such as pre-check services to help improve payroll accuracy by providing employees with a chance to report concerns with their paycheck before payday giving their employer the chance to resolve what could otherwise be costly errors.
-Advanced HR features and technology, such as letting employees quickly review and approve their paychecks before payday, are typically unavailable when doing payroll alone which could make your business more vulnerable to payroll errors, miscalculations, and penalties.
+Understanding the ripple effect that payroll inaccuracies can have on a business, today’s leading payroll processing companies, such as Paychex, have developed tools such as pre-check services to help improve payroll accuracy by providing employees with a chance to report concerns with their paycheck before payday allowing their employer to resolve what could otherwise be costly errors.
+Advanced HR features and technology, such as letting employees quickly review and approve their paychecks before payday, are typically unavailable when doing payroll alone, making your business more vulnerable to payroll errors, miscalculations, and penalties.

 Is Doing Payroll Yourself Worth It?